pcarbo/genetic-data-analysis-rcc-1/episodes/01-setup.md

 ```bash
 ssh -X username@midway.rcc.uchicago.edu

 ```

-+ Request interactive session using reservation for this workshop.
-I suggest using screen in case you lose your connection.
+Request an **interactive session** using the reservation for this workshop.
+To safeguard against losing your connection, I recommend using **screen**, but this is optional.

-*Add note here about requesting more memory to compute PCs in MATLAB.*

 ```bash
 screen -S workshop-gda1
 sinteractive --time=02:45:00 --mem=4G --reservation=workshop-3-nov-2016
 ```

+*If you have volunteered to generate the PCA results, you will need to request 8 GB of memory instead of 4 GB.*

-+ Load the required modules.
+Load the required modules.

 ```bash
 module load R/3.2